folio-org/docs/content/en/docs/Settings/Settings_tenant/Settings_tenant.md

 There is no requirement that a service point be a place that is providing service to patrons.
 Libraries may find that it is helpful to establish internal service points for areas such as shelving, conservation, or collection development.

+All service points should be associated to a fee/fine owner in Settings\>Users, even if you do not expect to charge fines to patrons.
+Setting up the connection will ensure that fine transactions do not unexpectedly fail in the future if your library begins to use fines (manual or automatically charged.)

 ### Creating a service point